Got a question or want to apply? Contact us on 020 7089 5316 or email@example.com.

 "There's so much to do.
 Never thought I would do to university and end up going salsa dancing on a Monday night with classmates." ~ Kaitlin, M.Ost full-time student

 The end goal for all our students is to achieve a successful career.
-We work hard to ensure the time you spend with us is stimulating and enriching, providing you with the skills and experience you need to become a highly-competent, patient-led osteopath.
+We work hard to ensure the time you spend with us is stimulating and enriching, providing you with the skills and experience you need to become a highly-competent, patient-led healthcare professional.

 We aim to furnish you with the theory and knowledge you need to make informed decisions when working with patients, as well as the clinical experience to safely and confidently treat them.
 Through our clinic, the largest of its kind in Europe, you will have the opportunity to develop their clinical skills in a real-life setting.
 Our students work with patients from a broad spectrum of society, including babies and young children, older people, homeless patients, people living with HIV, NHS patients and athletes.